 Many cruise lines will let you bring on 1-2 bottles of wine/champagne per person or per cabin.
 Read up on your cruise line’s policy here and take full advantage.
 Even an entry-level bottle of wine on a ship could cost $30-50 a pop.
-Bringing your favorite vino could easily save you $100 on the trip and also be a nice pre-game base for drinking later in the day.
+Bringing your favorite vino could easily save you $100 on the trip.

 All the cruise lines will offer something tempting — “all you can drink” alcohol packages.
-For around $50-60 a day, per person, you can drink what you want on the ship.
+For anywhere from $60-100 a day, per person, you can drink what you want on the ship.
 Want to down beers from noon to midnight?
 There’s no worrying about the bill with these drink plans.